AbhishekHarsha/Analog_Watch/README.md

 # Analog_Watch
-This is my first Git Repository where I have made a Analog Watch using HTML, CSS and JavaScript
+This is my first Git Repository where I have made a Analog Watch using HTML, CSS and JavaScript.
+Author - Abhishek Harsha